HeyHappy! • 2020 • My role: UX Researcher, Designer

 • In-person

 During the interview process, I was able to gain an understanding of what apps and tools users were currently using.
 I downloaded each app and went through them as a new user dealing with anxiety.
 In doing this, I was able to come up with a starting point for HeyHappy!
+Given more time, I would have conducted a more formal competitive analysis of each app and their features.

 I created a low-fidelity prototype of HeyHappy! by sketching wireframes on paper and stitched them together using Marvel.
 Users were given the following prompt: You have not been feeling well lately, but don’t know if there is actually something wrong.
 You are using this app to figure out what is happening to you.